farhatizakaria/HTML-NOOB-BLOG/README.md

 HTML-NOOB-BLOG

 > This repository for training about web dev
+> Contributing with ma boi @BlackSmith779